deweylab/RSEM/README.md

 mouse, GENCODE annotaions are also available.
 In this section, we show how to build RSEM references using these annotations.
 Note that it is important to pair the genome with the annotation file for each annotation source.
+In addition, we recommend users to use the primary assemblies of genomes.
 Without loss of generality, we use human genome as an example and in addition build Bowtie indices.

 For **RefSeq**, the genome and annotation file in GFF3 format can be found at RefSeq genomes FTP: